 Pressure for development

 Gosforth is a popular affluent area with good local amenities, a reputation for good state schools and is relatively close to the city centre.
 This means developers are always looking for opportunities.
-For example, in Spring 2003 Barratt started building ‘The Wickets’ on a strip of parkland at South Northumberland cricket ground.
+For example, in Spring 2003 Barratt built ‘The Wickets’ on a strip of parkland at South Northumberland cricket ground.
 The development of 18 two-bed luxury apartments with private parking and 18 three-storey townhouses with garages is adjacent to Moor Road.
 The properties ranged in price from £242,000 to £385,000 (June 2003).